Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Concluding remarks

-As our last comment we would like to mention that another possible choice for the four-vector responsible for the LV, could be light-like one; however for this case the dispersion relation would furnish expressions for the Casimir energy not very enlightening.
-For this reason, in this present investigation, we decided to consider two orthogonal four-vectors, being one of them time-like.
+As our final comments, we would like to mention that another possible choice for the four-vector responsible for the LV could be a light-like one.
+However, in this case, the dispersion relation would not provide expressions for the Casimir energy that are very enlightening.
+For this reason, in this present investigation, we decided to consider two orthogonal four-vectors, one of them being time-like.
+Another possible continuation of this present analysis is considering that the bosonic field satisfies the Robin boundary condition on the plates.
+For this case the momentum perpendicular to the plates, $k_z$, satisfies a transcendental equation involving sine and cosine of $k_za$.
+Consequently, in order to perform a sum over the corresponding quantum number, a specific variant of the Abel-Plana summation formula is needed \cite{Romeo}.
+Because this topic is out of the scope of this paper, we decided do not included this investigation here.
+However it is our intention to develop this investigation in the near future.